arclabs561/ai-visual-test/docs/research/RESEARCH_UPDATE_2025.md

 ## Conclusion

-While `ai-browser-test` is well-aligned with research trends, several **critical papers and methodologies** were missing from our documentation:
+While `ai-visual-test` is well-aligned with research trends, several **critical papers and methodologies** were missing from our documentation:

 1. **VETL** - First LVLM-driven web testing (should be core reference)
 2. **MLLM as a UI Judge** - Directly relevant UI evaluation paper